SEO-Scientist-AI/seo-sci-ai-app/doc/features.md

 A central dashboard that displays website properties from Google Search Console and provides navigation to other features.

 ### Expected Behavior
-- Lists all websites the user has access to in Google Search Console
+- Lists all websites the user has access to in Google Search Console via the WebsiteSelector
-- Allows selection of a website for detailed analysis via URL parameters
+- Persists website selection in localStorage for cross-session memory
-- Maintains website selection through URL parameters as users navigate
+- Shows website selector in the navigation bar for easy switching
-- Properly handles cases when no website is selected
+- Properly handles cases when no website is selected by presenting website selection UI
 - Provides navigation to page audit and AI writer features
 - Responsive design that works across device sizes